rightjs/rightjs-docs/docs/en/docs/fx/fx.scroll.md

     start(Object {x:N, y:N}) -> Fx self

-Starts the element scrolling effect, you can specify one direction only if you need.
+Starts the element scrolling effect.
+You can specify one direction only if you need.

     var fx = new Fx.Scroll('element');